 is to educate children and adults about the wonders of nature through exploration, discovery, and fun.
 We hope to help create lifelong lovers of the environment by providing frequent, participant-inspired, exciting access to wild places.

 For the BEST Field Trip...

 We recommend that you and your students arrive DRESSED FOR THE WEATHER.
 A comfortable hiker is a happy hiker.
 Bring rain coats & boots as needed.
 If it is not thundering or lightning, we will go outside.
 Wear older shoes (no open toes) and clothes that can get dirty.
 Long pants are recommended year-round.
-Winter field trippers: dress for hiking (hats, coats, mittens, boots) we WILL go outside.that groups will be divided up into 25 students for most programs.
-We feel this ensures a great experience.that teachers and chaperones express enthusiasm while on the field trip.
+Winter field trippers: dress for hiking (hats, coats, mittens, boots) - we WILL go outside.
+Groups will be divided up into 25 students for most programs.
+We feel this ensures a great experience.
+Teachers and chaperones will express enthusiasm while on the field trip.
 It's contagious!
-Teachers/chaperones who are engaged and excited inspire the same in their students.there will be no charge for chaperones, up to one for every 10 students.
+Teachers/chaperones who are engaged and excited inspire the same in their students.
+There will be no charge for chaperones, up to one for every 10 students.
 Any more than this will have to pay a class fee.
-(There is a fee for chaperones for the Maple Syrup Breakfast and Follow the Drinking Gourd field trips.)that cell phones are turned off.
+(There is a fee for chaperones for the Maple Syrup Breakfast and Follow the Drinking Gourd field trips.)
+Cell phones must be turned off.

 Have a REALLY BIG group?
 Fear Not!
 Choose at least two field trips and we can rotate your "super-sized" group between the different field trips.
 We want to see you this year and will try to accommodate your group size when possible.
 Field trip group maximums are listed and adhered to because we also know the best environmental field trip is the one where all of the students in the group can interact easily with their naturalist.
 Also, some field trip group sizes are limited due to equipment or space constraints.
 Call with questions!